 There will be three midterm exams for this course which will be announced at least a week in advance.
+Each midterm will contribute 15% towards your grade.
 If your lowest midterm score is lower than your final exam score, that midterm score will be dropped.
 This includes midterms that are missed due to circumstances beyond your control.
 Make up exams are not given for missing midterms.
 Under extreme circumstances, if a second midterm is missed for a well-documented reason, the final exam score may replace it.